pyconau/2025-website/src/content/pages/program.md

 We’ll acknowledge your proposal as soon as possible once we receive it.
 We’ll be in touch if we have any further questions or need any clarification.

-([Anywhere on earth](https://en.wikipedia.org/wiki/Anywhere_on_Earth) means that this CFP is still open while the current date is DAYth MONTH, 2025 in any time zone.)
+([Anywhere on earth](https://en.wikipedia.org/wiki/Anywhere_on_Earth) means that this CFP is still open while the current date is the 10th of May, 2025 in any time zone.)